BobCochran/rj_web/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Note that as of January 2017, the Node.js driver for MongoDB does not yet support the "NumberDecimal" (Decimal128) data format.
+Development of this app was done on a Mac OS X system.
+It should run fine on any platform, including Microsoft Windows.
+It is assumed that you are comfortable working on the command line and that you understand how to do things like setting environment variables on your development system.

+If you have several hosts running on a network, and you expect to run a database server on its own host, we assume that you have a running DNS server for your network and that you are able to perform forward and reverse lookups of all your hosts.
+In this scenario yyou should be able to ping a host by both hostname and IP address.

+ You may want to take [free MongoDB classes](https://university.mongodb.com/) to get training in how this nosql database server works.
+For JavaScript, consider the course M101JS.
+There is also a course covering MongoDB for Java Developers: check the M101J course description.

 ### Prerequisites